Support for UC Student and Postdoctoral Activities

 All budgets are subject to strict administrative review.
 No project will be funded until all the appropriate items have been approved.Submission of Proposals

 An application form is included at the end of the pdf documents: blank or with form fields.
 Fill out the information requested on the form and follow the checklist for the required attachments.
 These attachments include a project plan, a detailed budget, curriculum vitae, and, for projects that will take place in Mexico, a copy of the letter of invitation from a Mexican faculty member or researcher.
 Request to attend meetings or workshops should include a letter from the organizer(s) indicating acceptance of the student's participation.
 If applicable, documentation of additional matching funds should also be included.
+Graduate students who have advanced to candidacy should include an explanation of how the proposed project is independent from their dissertation work (note the program restrictions listed above).

 A signature of the student's UC faculty sponsor is required and academic standing in a graduate program or postdoctoral position must be certified by the chair of the applicant's department.
 Procedures established by the UC faculty sponsor's department and campus for the submission of grant proposals must be followed.